 Reach Out and Read

-Children’s Hospital of Philadelphia’s Reach Out and Read Program started in 1996 and takes place at nine of CHOP’s Primary Care practices located in West and South Philadelphia; Burlington, New Jersey; and Coatesville, Kennett Square and North Hills, Pennsylvania.
+The Children’s Hospital of Philadelphia’s Reach Out and Read program started in 1996 and takes place at nine of CHOP’s primary care practices located in West and South Philadelphia; Burlington Township, New Jersey; and Coatesville, Kennett Square and West Chester, Pennsylvania.